 Here are some statistics that show the scale of global poverty and its devastating effects.

-4) At least 17 million children suffer from severe acute undernutrition around the world.
-Severe acute malnutrition is the direct cause of death for 1 million children every year.
+- At least 17 million children suffer from severe acute malnutrition around the world.
+Severe acute malnutrition is the direct cause of death for 2 million children every year.

 Where is extreme poverty?

-Africa is the continent with the largest number of people living in extreme poverty.
+Sub-Saharan Africa is the region with the largest number of people living in extreme poverty.
 See below for a breakdown of where people living with less than $1.90 per day are located.

 Children living in extreme poverty